jtsdeveloper/ChurchStats/README.md

 # ChurchStats
-First project meant to strengthen html, css, javascript skills.
+My first project(!) meant to strengthen html, css and javascript skills.

 Church Stats is a simple web app that"
   (1) receives user input about a particular worship service